-- 27-May onwards: Metop-B: HIRS telemetry suggests that the instrument's filter wheel has stalled.
-All recovery attempts have so far failed.
-Data is unusable. - Note: Metop-A ATOVS L2 products were discontinued as of 7 December 2015, due to the failure of channels 7 and 8 of the AMSU instrument on that satellite.
+Note: Metop-A ATOVS L2 products were discontinued as of 7 December 2015, due to the failure of channels 7 and 8 of the AMSU instrument on that satellite.
+Metop-B: No useable data since 27 May 2020 due to an instrument anomaly.
 Metop-C does not host a HIRS instrument.

-Metop, Suomi-NPP & NOAA GDS → AVHRR Level 1B Products
+Metop, Suomi-NPP & NOAA GDS x AVHRR Level 1B Products

-The Advanced Very High Resolution Radiometer (AVHRR) is a multi-spectral imaging instrument provided by NOAA which produces global cloud imagery and information on land and sea surfaces.
-Level 1B products are derived from the data generated by the instruments onboard the Metop and NOAA-19 satellites.
+The Advanced Verv High Resolution Radiometer (AVHRR) is a multi-spectral imaging instrument provided by NOAA which produces alobal cloud imagery and information on land and sea surfaces.
+Level products are derived from the data generated by the instruments onboard the Metop and NOAA-19 satellites.